Insurance Sector: Nigeria’s galloping inflation to drive claim costs

 As prices rise rapidly and unpredictably across various sectors of the economy, insurance companies face a host of interconnected challenges that require careful navigation and strategic adaptation.

-He said Nigeria’s galloping inflation exacerbates underwriting risks for insurance companies, as the value of insured assets and liabilities fluctuates in tandem with inflationary pressures.
+- He also said Nigeria’s galloping inflation exacerbates underwriting risks for insurance companies, as the value of insured assets and liabilities fluctuates in tandem with inflationary pressures.

 - “As a result, insurers may face challenges in maintaining the solvency and liquidity of their investment portfolios, necessitating adjustments to investment strategies and asset allocations,” he said.